 Hon’ble Justice Dr. D.Y.
 Chandrachud:

-“The President as well as the Governor is the constitutional or formal head.
+“The President as well as the Governor is the Constitutional or Formal Head.
 The President as well as the Governor exercises his powers and functions conferred on him by or under the Constitution on the aid and advice of his Council of Ministers, save in spheres where the Governor is required by or under the Constitution to exercise his functions in his discretion.
-Wherever the Constitution requires the satisfaction of the President or the Governor for the exercise by the President or the Governor of any power or function, the satisfaction required by the Constitution is not the personal satisfaction of the President or Governor but the satisfaction of the President or Governor in the Constitutional sense in the Cabinet system of Government, that is, satisfaction of his Council of Ministers on whose aid and advice the President or the Governor generally exercise all his powers and functions.
-The decision of any Minister or officer under rules of business made under any of these two Articles 77(3) and 166(3) is the decision of the President or the Governor respectively.
-These articles did not provide for any delegation.
-Therefore, the decision of Minister or officer under the rules of business is the decision of the President or the Governor.” …
+Wherever the Constitution requires the satisfaction of the President or the Governor for the exercise by the President or the Governor of any power or function, the satisfaction required by the Constitution is not the personal satisfaction of the President or Governor but the satisfaction of the President or Governor in the Cabinet System of Government, that is, satisfaction of his Council of Ministers on whose aid and advice the President or the Governor generally exercise all his powers and functions.
+The decision of any Minister or Officer under Rules of Business made under any of these two Articles 77(3) and 166(3) is the decision of the President or the Governor respectively.
+These Articles did not provide for any delegation.
+Therefore, the decision of Minister or Officer under the Rules of Business is the decision of the President or the Governor.”

-Perhaps it is absurd to imagine that when legal rules are well-understood litigation is unlikely to occur.
+It is absurd to imagine when legality is well-understood, litigation is unlikely to occur.
 Disputes never die.
-I wait for further mentions of Ray this year.
+I wait for further mentions of CJI Ray.